| | |

 IKEA cabinets and furniture are a budget-friendly way to get a custom look in your home.
 However IKEA cabinets don’t come in any color.
 They have a set selection for you to pick from.

 What if you want to change the color of your IKEA cabinets or furniture.
-Can you paint over IKEA laminate?
+Can you paint over an IKEA laminate surface?

 In this tutorial, I’m sharing exactly how to paint IKEA SEKTION cabinets using a paint sprayer.